HREC Returning Capital Credits to Members in November 2020

-This capital credit retirement pays out the remaining patronage capital allocations earned in 2008.
-These payments will be sent out in mid-April or applied to individual accounts.
+This capital credit retirement pays out the 2009 patronage capital allocations for electric division members, and 50% of the 2016 patronage capital allocations for internet division members.
+These payments will be sent out by check in mid-November or applied to individual accounts.

 Capital Credits: Returning Your Investment

 Not many businesses pay you for buying something you wouldn’t want to live without.
 We do!

 Hood River Electric Cooperative is a not-for-profit cooperative.
 Unlike many other types of businesses, cooperatives don’t have corporate shareholders.
 Instead, our members own us and share in the construction, operation, maintenance, and prosperity of the co-op.

 When you get electric or internet service from us, you become a member of our co-op.
 At the end of each year we compare our operating costs with what members paid for the services we provided them.
 Since we do not have corporate shareholders, any funds left over—the margins—belong to our members.
 We save the extra money for a few years in case there’s an emergency or system improvements needed.
 Then we return the funds to members.
 We call this process capital credit allocation and retirement.